Talk to us

 1. ZEGOCLOUD API

-ZEGOCLOUD offers a comprehensive API suite for building messaging apps.
+ZEGOCLOUD offers a comprehensive app chat API suite for building messaging apps.
 It provides a wide range of features, including real-time messaging, push notifications, user authentication, and multimedia sharing.
-With ZEGOCLOUD’s API, you can easily integrate messaging capabilities into your clone app and ensure seamless communication between users.
+With ZEGOCLOUD’s API, you can easily integrate in-app messaging capabilities into your clone app and ensure seamless communication between users.
 The messaging API also offers robust security measures to protect user data and privacy.

 zegocloud adds chat feature